apache/predictionio/docs/manual/source/start/download.html.md

 NOTE: `pio` is a command available in the `bin/` of the installed PredictionIO directory.
 You may add the installed Prediction's bin/ directory path to you environment PATH.

-Please browse the [template gallery]((http://templates.prediction.io/)) to choose an engine template.
+Please browse the [PredictionIO template gallery]((http://templates.prediction.io/)) to choose an engine template.